Code-Institute-Submissions/marco-deb/README.md

 ### Existing Features

-### All pages contains:

-- A responsive navbar with links to each respective page on the website, exept for the terms and privacy policy pages.
+- A responsive navbar on all pages with links to each respective page on the website, exept for the terms and privacy policy pages.
 There are links to these pages in the footer.
 The navbar is on the top of the page in all pages.

 - The logo in the navbar.
 Clicking the logo returns users to the home page

-- A banner image with nature and meditation.
+- A banner image with nature and meditation on the home page.
 On the banner image there are links to the courses, books and meditation pages.

-- A Footer on all pages with links to navigate the website,Links to terms and privacy policy pages, contact information, a contact form and social media links.
+- A Footer on all pages with links to navigate the website, Links to terms and privacy policy pages, contact information, a contact form and social media links.
 The social media links opens a new tab in the browser.
 The footer is in the bottom of all pages.

 - The option to change background color on all product pages, terms page, privacy policy page and about page.
 The user has the option to choose between dark or light background themes.
 The color of the text also changes when changing theme.
 The settings the user chooses are stored in the local storage.